Leading a Fellowship

 b.
 Fellowship leaders need to have an advanced grasp of the Christ-life message, but do not need to feel they must “have all the answers” before they can lead a group.
 Leaders are co-learners with the other members.

 c.
+Welcoming Strangers.
 Leaders need to be ready to receive/welcome new-comers, while being watchful for “wolves, foxes, and snakes.”
-We want to encourage group growth while protecting our people from scammers, opportunists, and people who would pollute this gospel or collect members’ information for their own purposes/gain.
+We want to encourage group growth while protecting our people from scammers, opportunists, and people who would pollute this gospel or collect members’ information for their own purposes and gain.

 i.
 Leaders should not give money, but offer prayer and encouragement.
 Requests for monetary or material support can be referred to CLF offices.

 iii.
-Leaders need to disregard long-distant contacts or requests for help.
+Leaders need to disregard requests for help off the internet or from unknown people.
 The leader's role is facilitating the message in his/her own area.

 iv.
 Promoting other churches, denominations, ministries, study groups, or materials in this setting is inappropriate.
 People attending these meetings should come with genuine interest and an open, hungry heart for this message, without skewing, twisting, or heckling these teachings.